 The appearance of our eyes is often thought to reflect our own physical, mental, or emotional state.
 Eyelid bags are associated with being tired or sleep deprived.
 Aging often first manifests in the eyes with the development of loose, crepey skin, heavy upper eyelids, puffy lower eyelid bags, or skin discoloration.
-Surgical eyelid rejuvenation (blepharoplasty) has advanced significantly in recent years and allows Dr. Sailon to restore and refresh your eyes in a natural, harmonious manner.
+Surgical eyelid rejuvenation (blepharoplasty) has advanced significantly in recent years and allows Dr. Sailon to refresh your eyes in a natural, harmonious manner.

 Dr. Sailon brings meticulous attention to detail, an artistic eye, experience, and extensive training to create the best possible results for you.

 Am I a candidate for a eyelid rejuvenation?

 Eyelid rejuvenation is not limited to any age group.
 Genetics, aging, sun exposure, and anatomical characteristics all play important roles in the appearance of your eyes.
 Enhancing your eyes can be done via surgical or non-surgical means depending on your particular needs.